Higgs Yukawa coupling constraints on a benchmark one-loop radiative mass model for the bottom, charm and tau: Introduction

 The observed pattern of the Standard Model (SM) fermion masses, and their apparent hierarchical distribution, is a prominent mystery in modern particle physics.
 While the SM is compatible with the observed masses, and the associated small Yukawa couplings are technically natural, their hierarchical distribution has no apparent dynamical origin.
 Radiative mass models are often motivated by this issue, and attempt to solve it by generating lighter fermion masses at successively higher loop levels.

-These models have been studied extensively (see~\cite{radiative1,radiative2,radiative3,radiative4,radiative5,radiative6,radiative7,radiative8,radiative9,radiative10,radiative11,radiative12,radiative13, Fraser_2014,Fraser:2016pmo,Baker_2021,radiative14} for example).
+These models have been studied extensively (see~\cite{radiative1,radiative2,radiative3,radiative4,radiative5,radiative6, radiative15,radiative7,radiative8,radiative9,radiative10,radiative11,radiative12,radiative13, Fraser_2014,Fraser:2016pmo,Baker_2021,radiative14} for example).
 However, few have considered how radiative mass generation modifies the associated Yukawa couplings, an important phenomenological consideration now that Higgs decays to fermions are being measured.
 In the SM the predicted relationship between a fermion's mass and its Yukawa coupling is

 where $v$ is the Higgs vacuum expectation value (VEV).
 This relationship is yet to be established at high precision for any of the SM fermions~\cite{ParticleDataGroup:2024cfk}.
-Existing data constrains the Yukawa couplings for the top and bottom quarks, the $\tau$, the $\mu$, and places an upper bound for the charm quark.
+Existing data constrain the Yukawa couplings for the top, bottom, and charm quarks, the $\tau$, and the $\mu$.
 Precision on such measurements is expected to increase in the coming decades for the heavier fermions~\cite{collider_future}, with upgrades to the LHC, and prospects for experiments such as the FCC, the ILC, and the CEPC.
 As this occurs, it becomes important to examine how alternative models of mass generation modify (or replicate) this relationship.
 They can be constrained by such measurements if no disagreement with the SM is found, or used to explain such a disagreement if it is measured.

 Another aspect that has not been extensively studied is the generation of \textit{all} fermion masses, except for that of the top quark, at loop level; see Refs.~\cite{radiative4,radiative5,radiative6, radiative9, radiative10,Baker_2021} for existing analyses of such scenarios.
 The motivation is simply that the top quark mass is the only fermion mass close to the electroweak (EW) scale, so is naturally expected to arise at tree-level.
 All of the others are suppressed, plausibly because they arise at loop level.
 However, many radiative models take the bottom quark and tau lepton masses to be generated at tree-level along with the top mass.